Crochet Care

 2. Use the TJC Mesh Laundry Bag: Pop your crochet piece into the mesh bag we provided and zip it up.
 This helps protect it from snags and keeps it safe during the wash.

-Machine Drying Your Crochet Item
+Machine Drying

-1. Set the Dryer: Use low heat when machine drying (the mesh bag is recommended but not required).
-Acrylic yarn holds up well in the dryer, but high heat can warp it—low to medium heat is perfect.
+1. Set the Dryer: Use low heat when machine drying.
+The mesh bag is recommended but not required.
+Acrylic yarn holds up well in the dryer, but high heat can warp it - low to medium heat is perfect.

-Hand Washing Your Crochet Item
+Hand Washing

 Hand washing is a great option for those who prefer a gentler approach.